NYPL/engineering-general/on-off-board/offboarding.md

 # Offboarding

-It's so hard to say goodbye but sometimes we have to at NYPL.
+It's so hard to say goodbye but sometimes we must at NYPL.

 ## 1. Remove accounts